SpectrumDT/spectrum-d2rmod/README.md

 * A number of other item types can spawn with new skill bonuses (including circlets, bone helms and scythes).
 * Improved rune drop drates.
 * Better base items drop, but fewer items drop overall.
+* Socketed items on the ground are now red instead of gray, so they can be told apart from ethereal items.
 * _Implemented by midlife-slacker_: Low-level affixes do not spawn on high-level items.
 * _Incorporates the 'Splash damage to melee' mod by deadjack_: Akara sells a charm that gives splash damage to melee attacks.